Until now, they've been a concept limited to sci-fi movies but a number of companies are building flying cars - including Rolls-Royce, Uber and Airbus

 Aston Martin chief creative officer Marek Reichman said: “We are at the beginning of a new generation of urban transportation, vertical mobility is no longer a fantasy.

 “We have a unique chance to create a luxury concept aircraft that will represent the ultimate fusion of art and technology.

 “We have used forms and proportions that express the same devotion to design, engineering and beauty that shape our cars.”

 Rolls-Royce, Cranfield University and Cranfield Aerospace Solutions are also involved in the project, which is currently in the design phase.

-But there are hopes a flying version could be showcased at the show in two years’ time.
+But there are hopes a flying version could be showcased at the show next year.